 Evaluation of results.

 It is motivating when changes are observed as a result of applying one or more of these techniques, but it is not always easy to notice all the changes that have occurred.
 It can help to write things down.
-You can keep a diary or fill in the questionnaire (see chapter 9) or do both.
+You can keep a diary or fill in the questionnaire (see appendix II in my book) or do both.
 If you are interested in applying some or all of these self-help techniques, I recommend that you keep at least a diary.
 In doing so, write down what happens in your life, negative and positive, and how this makes you feel.
 Write down your behaviour, your thoughts and feelings.
 Write about your problems, your fears, your worries, your obsessions, your convictions, your relationships, your work, your health, about how you treat others and how you are treated by others.
 Write down the things you do and the things you don’t do, the things you should do that you don’t do, and the things you shouldn’t do that you do, the things you are good at and the things you are not good at, what you think of others, what others think of you, the things you believe you do wrong, or the things you do well or the things you should do better.
 Write down everything you can think of concerning your personality and life.

 If you notice a change, it’s important to write it down immediately, because otherwise you risk forgetting about the change again.